JeremyTCD/Mimo/ReadMe.md

            |-- ...
        |-- ...
    ```

-   The *theme* directory is the Mimo DocFx theme.
+   The *theme* directory is the DocFx theme.

-   Note: It was not necessary to specify what you were installing when you ran `yarn install` because *blog/package.json* is preconfigured with the necessary dependencies.
+   Note: It was not necessary to specify what you were installing when you ran `yarn install` since *blog/package.json* is preconfigured with the necessary dependencies.

 4. Build your blog by running the following command in *blog*, using an administrator shell: